jcaillon/valet/tests.d/1107-self-document/results.approved.md

 # ## string::wrapCharacters
 #
-# Allows to hard wrap the given string (without new lines) at the given width.
+# Allows to hard wrap the given string at the given width.
-# Wrapping is done at character boundaries without taking spaces into consideration.
+# Wrapping is done at character boundaries, see string::warpText for word wrapping.
-# Optionally applies a prefix on each new line.
+# Optionally appends padding characters on each new line.
 #
 # - $1: **text** _as string_:
-#       the text to wrap
+#       The text to wrap.
 # - $2: wrap width _as string_:
+#       (optional) Can be set using the variable `_OPTION_WRAP_WIDTH`.
-#       (optional) the width to wrap the text at
+#       The width to wrap the text at.
+#       Note that length of the optional padding characters are subtracted from the
+#       width to make sure the text fits in the given width.
 #       (defaults to GLOBAL_COLUMNS)
-# - $3: new line pad string _as string_:
+# - $3: padding characters _as string_:
+#       (optional) Can be set using the variable `_OPTION_PADDING_CHARS`.
-#       (optional) the prefix to apply to each new line
+#       The characters to apply as padding on the left of each new line.
+#       E.g. '  ' will add 2 spaces on the left of each new line.
-#       (defaults to "")
+#       (defaults to 0)
-# - $4: new line wrap width _as string_:
+# - $4: first line width _as int_:
+#       (optional) Can be set using the variable `_OPTION_FIRST_LINE_WIDTH`.
-#       (optional) the width to wrap the text for each new line
+#       The width to use for the first line.
 #       (defaults to the width)
 #
 # Returns:
 #
 # - `RETURNED_VALUE`: the wrapped string
+# - `RETURNED_VALUE2`: the length taken on the last line
 #
 # ```bash
 # string::wrapCharacters "This is a long text that should be wrapped at 20 characters."
-20 ---
+20 --- 5
-# local wrappedString="${RETURNED_VALUE}"
+# echo "${RETURNED_VALUE}"
 # ```
 #
-# > This function is written in pure bash and is faster than calling the fold command.
+# > - This function is written in pure bash and is faster than calling the fold command.
+# > - It considers escape sequence for text formatting and does not count them as visible characters.
+# > - Leading spaces after a newly wrapped line are removed.
 #
 function string::wrapCharacters() { :; }

-# ## string::wrapSentence
+# ## string::wrapText
 #
-# Allows to soft wrap the given sentence (without new lines) at the given width.
+# Allows to soft wrap the given text at the given width.
+# Wrapping is done at word boundaries.
-# Optionally applies a prefix on each new line.
+# Optionally appends padding characters on each new line.
 #
 # - $1: **text** _as string_:
-#       the text to wrap
+#       The text to wrap.
-# - $2: wrap width _as int_:
+# - $2: wrap width _as string_:
+#       (optional) Can be set using the variable `_OPTION_WRAP_WIDTH`.
-#       (optional) the width to wrap the text at
+#       The width to wrap the text at.
+#       Note that length of the optional padding characters are subtracted from the
+#       width to make sure the text fits in the given width.
 #       (defaults to GLOBAL_COLUMNS)
-# - $3:*new line pad string _as string_:
+# - $3: padding characters _as string_:
+#       (optional) Can be set using the variable `_OPTION_PADDING_CHARS`.
-#       (optional) the prefix to apply to each new line
+#       The characters to apply as padding on the left of each new line.
+#       E.g. '  ' will add 2 spaces on the left of each new line.
+#       (defaults to 0)
+# - $4: first line width _as int_:
+#       (optional) Can be set using the variable `_OPTION_FIRST_LINE_WIDTH`.
+#       The width to use for the first line.
-#       (defaults to "")
+#       (defaults to the width)
 #
 # Returns:
 #
 # - `RETURNED_VALUE`: the wrapped text
 #
 # ```bash
-# string::wrapSentence "This is a long text that should be wrapped at 20 characters."
-20
+# string::wrapText "This is a long text that should be wrapped at 20 characters."
+20 '  ' 5
-# local wrappedText="${RETURNED_VALUE}"
+# echo "${RETURNED_VALUE}"
 # ```
 #
 # > - This function is written in pure bash and is faster than calling the fold command.
 # > - This function effectively trims all the extra spaces in the text (leading, trailing but also in the middle).
+# > - It considers escape sequence for text formatting and does not count them as visible characters.
 #
-function string::wrapSentence() { :; }
+function string::wrapText() { :; }

 # ## system::addToPath
 #